Database

 Section titled “Features”- Declarative schema — fluent TypeScript API; field types and validators inferred at compile time.

-- Full-text & vector search — built-in Orama; mark fields
+- Full-text & vector search — a built-in engine (BM25, typo tolerance, facets, geo, vector/hybrid) indexed into SQLite rows; mark fields

 .searchable(). - Automatic migrations — new columns are added when you change the schema; no migration files.

-create()/update()is validated at runtime. - Transactions — batch operations atomically.
+create()/update()is validated against the schema at runtime (no zod). - Transactions — batch operations atomically.

 - Incremental sync —